RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us026/03.design/Readme.md

-# US004 - Add a skill to a collaborator
+# US026 - Assign a vehicle to an entry in the agenda

 ## 3. Design - User Story Realization